 Student Success Online Program

-Unless There's Consent – Sexual Assault Prevention Online Program
+Not Anymore – Sexual Assault Prevention Online Program

 The Student Success online program teaches students about issues related to sexual misconduct, including sexual assault, sexual harassment, stalking, and dating violence.
 It uses gender-specific content and realistic scenarios, including stories from survivors, to deliver the content.
 Student Success has been approved by the U.S. Department of Justice, Office on Violence against Women, to meet the mandatory orientation requirement for colleges and universities that receive federal funds to support violence prevention initiatives.

-Student Success FAQs Spring 2015
+Student Success FAQs Fall 2015

 Peer Health Educators